Overnight Dutch Oven French Toast

 Be sure to check out my Etsy Shop where you can now find personalized camping gear or download Our Favorite Camping Recipes eBook!

-We are huge fans of french toast.
-In the past we’ve shared; overnight french toast casseroleketo french toast and pie iron french toast.
-Today I am excited to show you a super easy way that we enjoy this yummy recipe while camping!
+Today we are excited to show you a super easy way that we enjoy this yummy recipe while camping!

-3. Layer the baguette slices over the sugar & butter mixture.
+3. Layer the baguette slices over the sugar and butter mixture.

-4. Whisk together eggs, milk, cinnamon, vanilla and pour over the bread.
+4. Whisk together eggs, milk, cinnamon, and vanilla, and pour over the bread.

 5. Place in the refrigerator overnight or for at least 4 hours.